MicrosoftDocs/azure-docs/articles/postgresql/howto-read-replicas-portal.md

 ---
-title: Manage read replicas in Azure portal for Azure Database for PostgreSQL
+title: Manage read replicas in the Azure portal for Azure Database for PostgreSQL
-description: This article describes managing Azure Database for PostgreSQL read replicas in Azure portal.
+description: Learn how to manage Azure Database for PostgreSQL read replicas in the Azure portal.
 author: rachel-msft
 ms.author: raagyema
 ms.service: postgresql